1004-k/zero-sim/README.md

 This repository contains code and outputs for the simulation study in the manuscript:

-**“When Time-Zero Confirmation Changes the Target Population: Operating Characteristics of ATE and Overlap-Weighted Cox Models Under a Causal Null.”**
+**“When Time-Zero Confirmation Changes the Target Population: Operating Characteristics of ATE and Overlap-Weighted Cox Models Under a Causal Null: A Simulation Study”**

 ## Contents